maevecrossan/nomad-narratives/README.md

 This page provides users with a comprehensive view of the post, comments, and interaction options.

 ### Sign Out
-This is not a page but a model that appears when the user clicks the sign out nav link.
-The user can dismiss the model by clicking the 'x', the 'cancel' button, or by clickin outside the modal.
-If the user confirms they want to sign out, they will be redirected to the welcome page.
+The Sign Out Modal appears when the user clicks the "Sign Out" navigation link.
+This modal provides a confirmation message to ensure that users are certain they want to sign out.
+The modal can be dismissed in several ways: by clicking the 'X' in the top corner, pressing the 'Cancel' button, or by clicking anywhere outside the modal.

+If the user confirms their intent to sign out, they will be redirected to the welcome page.
+This modal ensures that users don't accidentally sign out without meaning to, providing a simple and user-friendly way to confirm their action.

 ## Deployment